survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 In the example above, you used different types of webpack chunks.
 Webpack treats chunks in three types:

 * **Entry chunks** - Entry chunks contain webpack runtime and modules it then loads.
-* **Normal chunks** - Normal chunks **don’t** contain webpack runtime.
+* **Normal chunks** - Normal chunks **don't** contain webpack runtime.
 Instead, these can be loaded dynamically while the application is running.
 A suitable wrapper (JSONP for example) is generated for these.
 You will generate a normal chunk in the next chapter as you set up code splitting.
 * **Initial chunks** - Initial chunks are normal chunks that count towards initial loading time of the application and are generated by the `CommonsChunkPlugin`.
-As a user, you don’t have to care about these.
+As a user, you don't have to care about these.
 It is the split between entry chunks and normal chunks that is important.

 ## Conclusion